xeolabs/xeometry-guide/loadingModels.md

 You can load multiple glTF 2.0 models into a viewer at the same time, as well as multiple copies of the same model.

-xeometry loads only geometries, materials and modeling transform hierarchies from glTF, without animations.
+xeometry only loads geometries, materials and transforms from glTF, without animations, cameras or lights.

-In addition to glTF's core metallic material workflow, xeometry also supports specular and common materials.
+When you load a model, you assign it a  unique ID so that you can find it within the viewer.
+That ID will get prefixed to the IDs of the model's objects.
+This allows two or more copies of the same model to be loaded at the same time, without ID clashes between their objects.

-It does not  load cameras or lights because the viewer manages those globally, for all the models you load.
+See *[Querying Models and Objects](queryingModelsAndObjects.md)* for info on querying IDs of objects within your loaded models.

 ### Examples